dark0tot/dark0tot/README.md

 - 📫 How to reach me **dark0t@icloud.com**

-- ⚡ Fun fact **If you need a guy to test something 10 times I'll most likely test it 101 times.
-I'm funny guy, right? :D**
+- ⚡ Fun fact **If you need a guy to test something 10 times I'll most likely test it 101 times. :D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">